 Keys to avoiding this type of incident include not passing until you are sure the farm equipment is not slowing just to make a left turn.
 Also, if you are unsure about the intentions of the farm equipment in front of you, sound your horn before you pass to make sure the farmer knows you’re there.
 Additionally, don’t pass near a farm building or farm field entrance.
 Most likely, the farm equipment is slowing to make a turn.

-- Crossroad collisions: Here, motorists must remember that farm equipment is not made to accelerate quickly.
+Motorists must remember that farm equipment is not made to accelerate quickly.
 If you see a tractor or combine sitting at an intersection and about to pull out, then go ahead and slow down before reaching the intersection.
 While farmers try to avoid pulling out and slowing oncoming traffic, sometimes it’s unavoidable.
 If a piece of farm machinery does pull out in front of you at an intersections, don’t react in haste by accelerating to immediately pass.
-Instead, slow down and wait to assess a safe time to pass.
+Instead, slow down and wait for a safe time to pass.

 Wilson Kehoe Winingham brings you this information with best regards for you and your family’s safety.